A label for 50 mg of Ultram (tramadol) tablets.

 Tramadol for dogs and cats

-Tramadol is used as an alternative to non-steroidal anti-inflammatory drugs (NSAIDs) or in conjunction with them.
+Tramadol is used as an alternative or in addition to to non-steroidal anti-inflammatory drugs (NSAIDs) or in conjunction with them, Nelson said.
 Because tramadol works differently than NSAIDs, they can be used as an alternative for pets who cannot take NSAIDs.
 The tablets can be given to pets with or without food, but dosage instructions from the vet must be followed.
-Just like in humans, if the medication has been used long term, do not abruptly stop giving it for risk of withdrawal symptoms.
+Just as in humans, if the medication has been used long term, do not abruptly stop giving it for risk of withdrawal symptoms.
 Work with your vet to wean your pet off of tramadol properly.